Beercow/SEPparser/README.md

 SEPparser is a command line tool for parsing Symantec Endpoint Protection data.
 You can either feed it a single file or an entire directory.
 This even works remotely.
 SEPparser will figure out what file it is and parse it correctly.

+Please see [the wiki](https://github.com/Beercow/SEPparser/wiki) for information on the format of SEP files.

 # Capabilities
 * Parse settings for log files
 * Parse the following log files: